 Make your own jewellery

-Anice Jewellery, with two locations in Toronto, offer a girls night out jewellery-making workshop for $35 per person, not including materials.
+Anice Jewellery offers a girls night out jewellery-making workshop for $45 per person, not including materials.
 Workshops run two hours but there’s an option to extend for a third hour (should you need it) for another $10 per person.
 Bonus: for every four people in the group, Anice provides a bottle of wine and some light snacks to round out your jewellery-making fun.
 You can either bring a piece of your own jewellery to rework or start on a new peice from scratch.

 Spend some time by the pool

 Depending on the season, an early evening session sitting by the pool is a relaxing way to while away a few hours with friends.
-The pool at the Radisson Admiral Hotel, with a prime location on Toronto’s waterfront, is open until 10 p.m. and non-guests can purchase a day pass for $40, which includes towel service, access to changing facilities and locker access.
+The pool at the Radisson Admiral Hotel, with a prime location on Toronto’s waterfront, is open until 10 p.m. and non-guests can purchase a day pass, which includes towel service, access to changing facilities and locker access.
 The large pool area also has a full bar and plush lounge chairs.
 If you’re hoping to plan an evening by the pool out of season, the Sheraton is your best bet, which is home to the largest indoor-outdoor heated pool in downtown Toronto.
-Day passes here will run you $35 and because it's an indoor-outdoor pool you can even swim in the winter.
+And because it's an indoor-outdoor pool you can even swim in the winter.

 Take a culinary workshop at St. Lawrence Market